 And if you’ve never played D&D before, there’s never been a better time to get into it.
 If you want to know what essentials you need before diving into your first adventure, you can find Kotaku Australia’s beginners guide to Dungeons & Dragons here.

 So put on your robe and wizard hat, because these are our picks for the best Dungeons & Dragons adventure modules.

 This article has been updated since its original publication.

 Depending on which you pick up, you’ll get a different adventure: The Lost Mine of Phandelver (Starter) and The Dragon of Icespire Peak (Essentials).
-The booklets these adventures come in may seem thin, but you’d be surprised by how much there is to do in both of them.
-I’ve run Phandelver a few times, both as player and DM, and I’ve enjoyed it every playthrough.
+The booklets that these D&D adventures come in may seem thin, but you’d be surprised by how much there is to do in both of them.
+A couple of us here at Kotaku Australia HAVE run Phandelver a few times, both as players and the DM, and we’ve enjoyed it every playthrough.
 If you’re a big fan of The Adventure Zone, the gang ran Phandelver for the podcast’s first arc, Here There Be Gerblins.

 Regardless of which book you pick up, Candlekeep Mysteries and Tales from the Yawning Portal are great if your players want to run a smaller adventure in between big campaigns or some fun one-offs with new characters.

 Tales from the Yawning Portal‘s appeal is that it isn’t one adventure, it’s nine.
 Yawning Portal is somewhat of a greatest hits album that collects some absolute classic adventures from Dungeons & Dragons‘ long history, remastering them to run with the mechanics of the 5th edition.